 - Create a project/cost centre

-- Build a new event in OneStop and complete the iPAY product request.
+- Build a new event in OneStop and complete the iPAY product request - please speak to your School/Institute Management Accountant for further information.
 Make sure that the conditions of participation, cancellations and refund policy is highlighted (see below)

 - Participants will make payments on the following site: https://onestop.westernsydney.edu.au/OneStopWeb/Web/menu